LiathVliegers/FDF/FDF_notes.md

 TODO's:

-- PARSE COLOURS
-- CLOSE ALL FD'S IN A BETTER WAY 				// in function parse_file
-- save get_next_lie outcomes in linked list, so we dont have to read the file 3 times
-- make datastruct with pointers to other structs so we can make a clean up function that cleans and frees everything
-- make my own put_pixel function that protects against sagfaults if the pixel is outside of the image bounds
--
 -
 - in main function: its better an less buggy to check if esc key is down in mlx_loop_hook, instead of in ft_hook (this is usefull if you want to check if for example the ctrl key is being hld down) -> ask Maarten